tvler/experimental-react-like-framework/readme.md

 Using React without JSX forces you to use the React.createElement API.
 Building a complex template with React.createElement ends up as a deeply-nested function call with no breakpoints at the very bottom of your component code.
 JSX is an attempt to make this format more presentable, but it doesn't solve the underlying issue that your template is inside of a function call, with no access to if-statements, for-loops, etc.

-## Bet: Code based off of insertion-order is good
+## Bet: Code based off of execution-order is good

-Facebook built hooks around insertion-order and received major backlash by the engineering community, but resulted in few actual real-world problems.
+Facebook built hooks around execution-order and received major backlash by the engineering community, but resulted in few actual real-world problems.

 ## Result

-An exploration of what react would look like if insertion-order-based code wasn’t considered an antipattern, and if JSX never existed.
+An exploration of what react would look like if execution-order-based code wasn’t considered an antipattern, and if JSX never existed.

 ```tsx
 /*